GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Experimental Results

-\textbf{RQ3 Further Analyses:} The goal of this research question is to examine if \approach effectively captures lexical and/or semantic program feature(s).
-Firstly, we employ \textit{probing analysis} to analyze if pre-trained \approach models learn the lexical and semantic features required for feature-specific tasks, i.e, that require capturing either or both features to be well-addressed.
+\textbf{RQ3 Further Analyses:} The goal of this research question is to examine the impact of \textit{model pre-training} on improving \approach's effectiveness on downstream tasks.
+We also investigate if \approach effectively captures lexical and/or semantic program feature(s).
+We employ \textit{probing analysis} to analyze if pre-trained \approach models learn the lexical and semantic features required for feature-specific tasks, i.e, that require capturing either or both features to be well-addressed.
 For instance, Task-4 is the concurrency classification task requiring semantic features.
-Secondly, we conduct an \textit{ablation study} to investigate how the syntactic and semantic information captured by \approach influence its effectiveness on downstream tasks.
-Finally, we evaluate the \textit{sensitivity of our approach} to the selected \textit{GNN}, and the impact of \textit{model pre-training} on improving \approach's effectiveness on downstream tasks.
+In addition, we conduct an \textit{ablation study} to investigate how the syntactic and semantic information captured by \approach influence its effectiveness on downstream tasks.
+Finally, we evaluate the \textit{sensitivity of our approach} to the selected \textit{GNN}.